He that makes himself a sheep,

 A shifter forms bonds with certain spirits, agreeing to advance the spirit's interests in return for a fraction of the spirit's powers.
 Totems are given as gifts to shifters, they are not taught.

-Shifters start with 1 totems, and can buy additional totems for 5 experience.
+Shifters start with 1 totem and can buy additional totems for 5 experience.

 This healing isn't natural.
 Torn muscles twist and knit themselves back together, broken bones fuse with an audible hiss, and lacerated skin flows like a liquid to close grievous wounds.
 It is immediately obvious to onlookers that a shifter's mending isn't natural, and a sleeper witnessing such healing risks a Veil Breach.

-A shifter heals wounds and vitality at double the rate of mundane humans and other supernaturals.
+A shifter heals wounds and vitality at nearly double the rate of mundane humans and other supernaturals.

 During a long rest, a shifter heals 2 wounds.

-As a single action, a shifter can spend 1 anima to either heal 1d8+Wis Vitality, or heal 1 Wound.
+As a single action, a shifter can spend 1 anima to either heal 1d8+Cng Vitality, or heal exactly 1 Wound.

-A shifter adds their Wisdom modifier as a bonus to Endurance checks against Poisons and Diseases.
+A shifter adds their Cunning modifier as a bonus to Endurance defenses against Poisons and Diseases.

-Even in human form, shifters inherit some of the heightened senses of their spirit form, imparting enhanced smell, sight and hearing.
+Even in human form, shifters inherit some of the heightened senses of their spirit form, imparting enhanced senses of smell, sight, and hearing.

-A shifter can use smell and hearing to pinpoint a corporeal creature within 1 range.
+A shifter can use smell and hearing to pinpoint a Hidden or Unnoticed corporeal creature within 1 Range.

-As a full-round action, a shifter can spend 1 Anima and expand their senses across the Ether and into the Spirit World.
-This allows them to sense ghosts and other spirits who might be in the area, including those bound to mediums or shamans, or the bestial halves of other shifters.
+Ghost Sight (3 Actions): A shifter can spend 1 Anima as 3 actions to expand their senses across the Ether and into the Spirit World.
+This allows them to sense ghosts and other spirits in the area, including those bound to mediums or shamans, as well as the bestial halves of other shifters.
 In addition, they can sense the ripples in the Ether set off by mages or supernatural creatures, but correctly identifying the emanations given off by such beings requires a successful Occult Lore check.
+Ghost Sight lasts as long as the Shifter Concentrates on it.